European Green Deal: objectives, dates and financing

 • Improving energy efficiency (e.g. through building insulation): the EU has set a target of reducing its final energy consumption by 1.5% each year between 2024 and 2030.

-• Electrify uses, as electricity is a secondary energy that can be "clean".
+• Electrify uses, as electricity is a secondary energy that can be "clean" (for example, thecarbon footprint of an electric car is generally smaller than that of a combustion-powered car).

 Agriculture: From farm to table